jamesdbrock/monadic-parsers-at-input-boundary/README.md

 Reading a byte stream is difficult, because there may be surprises.
 We expect the byte stream to have a certain structure, but it may not have that structure.
-A large portion of process bugs, crashes, and security vulnerabilities can be characterized as a process misbehaving when it encounters suprises in an input byte stream.
+A large portion of process bugs, crashes, and security vulnerabilities can be characterized as a process misbehaving when it encounters surprises in an input byte stream.

 It is the act of reading input byte streams that we will focus on